Save yourself a lot of time and headache: before you dive into building your new website, think through a high-level website plan.

 - About content

-For SelfTeach.com, these are the content types and ideas that I need to plan for when creating the website:
+For SelfTeach.com, these are the content types and ideas that we need to plan for when creating the website:

 When all is said and done, the website will have thousands of pages.
-However, the design that I choose for this website really just needs to be able to handle what’s in this mind map.
-If I make sure I have these content types covered, the rest of the pages will be covered because they are simply more of the same types I’ve already planned out.
+However, the design that we choose for this website really just needs to be able to handle what’s in this mind map.
+If we make sure we have these content types covered, the rest of the pages will be covered because they are simply more of the same types we’ve already planned out.

 Consider the Other Assets You’ll Need